 The price of stocks in Zoom Video Communications has tripled since the beginning of the year.
 This growth represents an incredible success for a company that many people had never even heard of at the beginning of the year.
 Although further growth may drop off as demand for video technology reduces due to the relaxation of lockdown rules, Zoom still represents a solid long-term investment.

-Micro Technology is a memory-chip giant which has seen contrasting fortunes to Zoom since the beginning of the year.
+Micron Technology is a memory-chip giant which has seen contrasting fortunes to Zoom since the beginning of the year.
 Stocks in the company are currently riding at around 20 percent lower than were in February.
 However, before the pandemic hit, Micro Technology stocks were trading at their highest point in around a year.
 With the rollout of 5G, the end of the pandemic could see prices rocket past their previous yearly high.

 Another tech company that was riding high before the pandemic caused stocks to crash is display technology developer Universal Display.
 Deeply involved in the buzzing OLED smartphone display industry, the Chinese company has seen its stock price reduced by around 30 percent as a result of a drop-off in production and US-Chinese trade disputes.
 Industry experts have pointed to Universal Display as a great investment opportunity as OLED technology becomes more widespread.